huy923/book_store/README.md

     In this section you will have to create a mysql database and add it to in the file django_project/settings, and modify the DATABASES section, if you have MySQL in your computer will easy, just follow these steps: [How to connect MySQL to Django](https://www.javatpoint.com/how-to-connect-mysql-to-django)

-    or just change the DATABASE confi to:
+    or just change the DATABASE confi in the file django_project/settings.py to:

     ```CMD
     DATABASES = {